Correlating galaxy shapes and initial conditions: an observational study: Results

-In Fig.~\ref{fig:MV} we show our main result - excess correlation between the galaxy spins $\vec L_{R,T}$ inferred from the galaxy shapes and various observables built from the initial conditions.
+In Fig.~\ref{fig:MV} we show excess correlation between the galaxy spins $\vec L_{R,T}$ inferred from the galaxy shapes and various observables built from the initial conditions when we use the full galaxy sample.
 We summarize the detection significances $S$ in Table~\ref{tab:sigmas}.
 To estimate the error bars, we shuffled $\mathcal{R}$ and $\alpha$ total of 40000 times, which is enough to converge the results to below 0.05 standard deviation.